Rent Guidelines Board OKs 6 percent hike

 “In some parts of the city, an arbitrary, outdated, and Albany-imposed limitation on what types of homes we can build prevents us from accomplishing our goal of producing more housing,” Adams said in the op-ed.
 “There is no health or safety rationale for the limit — and there are already more than 200 residential buildings in our city, with 32,000 apartments and tens of thousands of New Yorkers living in them today, that exceed the cap.
 They were built before the cap was put in place in 1961.”

 There are steps the city should be taking to address evictions, homelessness, and housing on its own.
-Yet, there has been inadequate intervention by [Mayor Adams’] administration as evictions skyrocket, and the mayor’s budget lacks the housing investments needed in the city to protect New Yorkers, she said.
+Yet, there has been inadequate intervention by the mayor’s administration as evictions skyrocket, and the mayor’s budget lacks the housing investments needed in the city to protect New Yorkers, she said.

 In May, she revealed The Fair Housing Framework legislation, which would require the Housing Preservation and Development and City Planning departments to establish targeted housing production goals for each community district to ensure every neighborhood plays an equitable role in addressing the city’s housing crisis.